Lindsay Daniela Litowitz

 co-founder, House of Ayni

-Virginia is an illustrator and engineer, a curious mind, and an adventurer.
+Virginia is an engineer, artist and entrepreneur.
 Coming from peace tech sector in the Middle East and Africa, now moving into visual storytelling and creative self-expression to increase awareness and empathy to one another.
 Virginia served as data literacy consultant in the conflict resolution and peace-building field for five years, working in Iraq, Lebanon, Somalia and Tunisia.
 She was a founding member of AKTEK, a technology company specialized in data analysis for peace-building, and since leaving the team in 2017 she writes and illustrates books that explain complex concepts in simple terms.
 Her work has been published by The Independent and she's working with organizations such as USAID, UNDP and MIT.
-After two years on the road, she’s now based out of a farmhouse in the Spanish countryside, where she organizes creative expression workshops to encourage people of all ages to tell meaningful stories through the lenses of creativity and imagination.

 Ximena is a photographer, creative producer and public relations specialist.
 She has been a personal manager of internationally renowned musicians and actors, community manager for different agencies, festivals and brands.
 She created an independent label called Tribu Records, with the intention of awakening consciousness and healing through music.
 Tribu is now a production company specialized in booking and experience design, all with a holistic and healing touch.
 In her personal work, she has studied various practices focused on the awakening of consciousness.